-- Increase the number of women in the 'Leadership Group', comprising the Board, Senior Executive Roles(1) and Senior Management Roles(2) - Increase in the proportion of female hires and promotions - Senior Executive Roles means the Group's Executive Steering Committee, which comprises the CEO and his direct reports. - Senior Management Roles include those managers and specialists who are members of Aristocrat's 'Leadership, Impact, Network and Culture' (LINC) Leadership Team.
-LINC was introduced in FY2016.
+- Increase the number of women in the 'Leadership Group', comprising the Board, Senior Executive Roles(1) and Senior Management Roles(2) - Increase in the proportion of female hires and promotions - (1) Senior Executive Roles means the Group's Executive Steering Committee, which comprises the CEO and his direct reports. - (2) Senior Management Roles include those managers and specialists who are members of Aristocrat's 'Leadership, Impact, Network and Culture' (LINC) Leadership Team.